Tw1ddle/samcodes-ads-demo/README.md

 #end
 ```

 Build the app.
-Press the buttons at the bottom of the "Game Substate" to test the app out.
+Press the buttons at the bottom of the "Game Substate" to test the different types of ads.
 When an ad is visible the app should enter an "Ad Focused Substate".

 ![](screenshots/chartboost-video.png?raw=true)

 ![](screenshots/admob-banner.png?raw=true)

 ### Notes ###
-After building on iOS, you may need to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.
+For building on iOS, you may need to drag the static ads library e.g. ```libChartboost.a``` into the "link binaries with libraries" section under the "build phases" tab in Xcode.